 Conclusion

-These laws allow employees to take paid time off to take care of themselves and their families, with 12 weeks being the typical length in most states.
+These laws enable employees to take paid time off for personal and family care, typically extending up to 12 weeks in most states.